Cathode ray tube: Construction and method of operation

 Since it is a hot cathode, it is prone to cathode poisoning, which is the formation of a positive ion layer that prevents the cathode from emitting electrons, reducing image brightness significantly or completely and causing focus and intensity to be affected by the frequency of the video signal preventing detailed images from being displayed by the CRT.
 The positive ions come from leftover air molecules inside the CRT or from the cathode itself that react over time with the surface of the hot cathode.
 Reducing metals such as manganese, zirconium, magnesium, aluminum or titanium may be added to the piece of nickel to lengthen the life of the cathode, as during activation, the reducing metals diffuse into the barium oxide, improving its lifespan, especially at high electron beam currents.
 In color CRTs with red, green and blue cathodes, one or more cathodes may be affected independently of the others, causing total or partial loss of one or more colors.
 CRTs can wear or burn out due to cathode poisoning.
 Cathode poisoning is accelerated by increased cathode current (overdriving).
 In color CRTs, since there are three cathodes, one for red, green and blue, a single or more poisoned cathode may cause the partial or complete loss of one or more colors, tinting the image.
 The layer may also act as a capacitor in series with the cathode, inducing thermal lag.
 The cathode may instead be made of scandium oxide or incorporate it as a dopant, to delay cathode poisoning, extending the life of the cathode by up to 15%.

-The amount of electrons generated by the cathodes is related to their surface area.
+The rate of emission of electrons from the cathodes is related to their surface area.
 A cathode with more surface area creates more electrons, in a larger electron cloud, which makes focusing the electron cloud into an electron beam more difficult.
 Normally, only a part of the cathode emits electrons unless the CRT displays images with parts that are at full image brightness; only the parts at full brightness cause all of the cathode to emit electrons.
 The area of the cathode that emits electrons grows from the center outwards as brightness increases, so cathode wear may be uneven.
 When only the center of the cathode is worn, the CRT may light brightly those parts of images that have full image brightness but not show darker parts of images at all, in such a case the CRT displays a poor gamma characteristic.